act-rules/act-rules.github.io/_rules/document-has-headings-for-each-section-of-content-047fe0.md

 ---
 id: 047fe0
-name: Document has headings for each section of content
+name: Document has headings for main section of content
 rule_type: atomic
 description: |
-  This rule checks that each section of content starts with a heading
+  This rule checks that the main section of content starts with a heading
 accessibility_requirements:
   wcag-technique:H69: # Providing heading elements at the beginning of each section of content
     forConformance: false
     failed: not satisfied
-    passed: satisfied
+    passed: further testing needed
-    inapplicable: satisfied
+    inapplicable: further testing neededX
 input_aspects:
   - DOM Tree
   - CSS styling